Mangrove horseshoe crab: Mating biology

 In the spring, horseshoe crabs migrate from the deeper water to the shallow, muddy areas.
 Nesting usually follows the cycle of the high tide of the full and new moons.
 During the mating period, the males will follow and cling to the backs of their potential mates using modified prosomal appendages for long periods of time before the egg-laying has occurred.
 Horseshoe crab species with low spawning densities and 1:1 sex ratios, such as the mangrove horseshoe crab, are found to be monogamous.
 In addition, the female does not choose her mate.
 Males find their female mates with the use of visual and chemoreceptive signals.
 Once a mate is found, the female digs a hole and lays the eggs while the male externally fertilizes them.
 Once the eggs are laid, the male and female go back to the ocean, and the eggs develop on their own.
 Their eggs are large, and after a couple weeks, the eggs hatch into miniature versions of the adults.
 The females lay about 3500 of them.

 Mangrove horseshoe crabs in Singapore breed from August to April.
 Juveniles grow about 33% bigger each time they molt, and it takes the juveniles about five molts to grow from 2 cm to adult size.

 Use by humans

-Thousands of the horseshoe crabs are caught by local fishermen.
+Mangrove horseshoe crabs are collected by fishermen throughout Southeast Asia for culinary use.
 While the crabs have very little flesh, their roe is prized as a delicacy, in Thailand most commonly served as a salad called yam khai maeng da (ยำไข่แมงดา).

-There have occasionally been cases of food poisonings or even deaths after consuming the crabs as they were misidentified as another horseshoe crab species, Tachypleus gigas.
-Unlike larger T. gigas, C. rotundicauda is known to often contain lethal tetrodotoxin.
+Unlike Tachypleus gigas, the flesh of C. rotundicauda is known to contain lethal tetrodotoxin (TTX).
+There have been several cases of food poisoning, some resulting in death, after consuming mangrove horseshoe crab.
+Typically, this is due to being misidentified as T. gigas, which is harmless to consume.

-In addition, horseshoe crabs are prized for their blue blood, as it is widely used in biomedical sciences for the development of drugs for diseases like mental exhaustion and gastroenteritis.
-The blood contains a chemical called Limulus amoebocyte lysate (LAL) that can be used to detect germs and their endotoxins.